golemfactory/yagna-docs/provider-tutorials/provider-tutorial.md

 {% endhint %}

 {% hint style="success" %}
 We have enabled the providers to expect payments on the Ethereum mainnet by default.
-It means that by running a provider node and executing tasks, you are **earning real GLM tokens** - either as pure ERC-20 tokens or on zkSync.
+It means that by running a provider node and executing tasks, you are **earning real GLM tokens** - either on Ethereum mainnet or on Polygon.
 {% endhint %}

 ## Installation